gina-alaska/alaska_affordable_energy_model/docs/source/commands.rst

 Options:
  * Dev (--dev, -d): use only the development communities
  * Force (--force, -f): force overwriting of existing directories
+ * Make Globals (--make_globals, -g): splits the configurations generated into a global file and community files

 Example, tagged: